-- E-Enterprise Web Portal: A web portal that allows the states, tribes, regulated community, and EPA to transact business, such as permitting and reporting, and provides easy access to needed information. - E-reporting: A systematic digital approach that enables states, tribes, and the regulated community to move from paper-based to electronic reporting. - E-permitting: An online system to ensure the ability to apply for, track the status of, and receive a permit electronically.
+- E-Enterprise Web Portal: A web portal that allows the states, tribes, regulated community, and EPA to transact business, such as permitting and reporting, and provides easy access to needed information. - E-permitting: An online system to ensure the ability to apply for, track the status of, and receive a permit electronically.